01 of 25

 Form Follows Function

-The modernism movement embraced the concept, “Form follows function,” meaning that the intended use of a piece of furniture or a space in a building is its most important element, not its appearance.
-This doesn’t mean modern style is ugly: just that it is typically without unnecessary adornment.
+The modernism movement embraced the concept, “Form follows function,” meaning that the most important aspect of a piece of furniture (or space) is its intended use, rather than its appearance.
+In other words, appearance, or form, is secondary to function.
+This doesn’t mean modern style is ugly; it means that it is typically without unnecessary adornment.
 Clean lines on furnishings and plenty of open space in the room are essential components of this look.Continue to 4 of 25 below.

 04 of 25